rrad0812/mydocs/py/dhango-admin/Trikovi/006 Django sa Postgres, Gunicorn, Nginx i Docker.md

 Re-build:

-$ docker-compose down -v
+docker-compose down -v

-$ docker-compose -f docker-compose.prod.yml up -d --build

-$ docker-compose -f docker-compose.prod.yml exec web python manage.py
+docker-compose -f docker-compose.prod.yml up -d --build docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput

-migrate --noinput

-$ docker-compose -f docker-compose.prod.yml exec web python manage.py

-collectstatic --no-input --clear
+docker-compose -f docker-compose.prod.yml exec web python manage.py collectstatic --no-input --clear

 Test it out one final time:

-1. Upload an image at http://localhost:1337/.
+1. Upload an image at <http://localhost:1337/>.

-2. Then, view the image at http://localhost:1337/media/IMAGE_FILE_NAME.
+2. Then, view the image at <http://localhost:1337/media/IMAGE_FILE_NAME>.

-If you see an 413 Request Entity Too Large  error, you'll need to increase the

-maximum allowed size of the client request body in either the server or

-location context within the Nginx config.
+If you see an 413 Request Entity Too Large  error, you'll need to increase the maximum allowed size of the client request body in either the server or location context within the Nginx config.

 Example:

 location / {
     proxy_pass http://hello_django;
     proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
     proxy_set_header Host $host;
     proxy_redirect off;
     client_max_body_size 100M;
 }

 Conclusion
-Feedback

-In this tutorial, we walked through how to containerize a Django web application

-with Postgres for development.
-We also created a production-ready Docker

-Compose file that adds Gunicorn and Nginx into the mix to handle static and media
+In this tutorial, we walked through how to containerize a Django web application with Postgres for development.
+We also created a production-ready Docker Compose file that adds Gunicorn and Nginx into the mix to handle static and media files.

-files.
 You can now test out a production setup locally.

-In terms of actual deployment to a production environment, you'll probably want to
+In terms of actual deployment to a production environment, you'll probably want to use a:

-use a:

-1. Fully managed database service -- like RDS or Cloud SQL -- rather than

-managing your own Postgres instance within a container.
+1. Fully managed database service -- like RDS or Cloud SQL -- rather than managing your own Postgres instance within a container.

 2. Non-root user for the db  and nginx  services

-For other production tips, review this discussion.

-You can find the code in the django-on-docker repo.

-There's also an older, Pipenv version of the code available here.

-Thanks for reading!

 Django on Docker Series:

 1. Dockerizing Django with Postgres, Gunicorn, and Nginx (this tutorial!)
 2. Securing a Containerized Django Application with Let's Encrypt
 3. Deploying Django to AWS with Docker and Let's Encrypt

- django docker

-Michael Herman
-Michael is a software engineer and educator who lives

-and works in the Denver/Boulder area.
-He is the co-

-founder/author of Real Python.
-Besides development, he

-enjoys building financial models, tech writing, content

-marketing, and teaching.

-  

-SHARE THIS TUTORIAL

- Twitter  Reddit  Hacker News  Facebook

-▸ Revision History

-July 27th, 2023

-• Updated dependencies

-August 27th, 2021

-• Updated dependencies

-Feedback

 RECOMMENDED TUTORIALS